There's just something about the Four Seasons. As soon as you enter the doors, the world transforms.

 The Four Seasons Toronto looms 55 stories high in Toronto's posh Yorkville neighborhood.
 In a city quickly becoming claustrophobic with skyscrapers, the views from each room offer the rare glimpse of green.

 Premier rooms are spacious, with wraparound couches, sleek desks and beds that beg for ample use.
-(Is there anything better than reading a cover to cover newspaper sprawled out on plush linens?)
+(Is there anything better than reading a newspaper sprawled out on plush linens?)

 Bathrooms are nicely segmented into three areas, with sunken bathtubs that fill to the brim in mere minutes.
 Soak and watch television through your mirror.